 In addition to the mid-boost slide switch, the Cirrus also includes a clipping diode switch so you can select between three different sets of diodes.

 In the early 1980s, the TS-9 Tube Screamer was far from the legendary status it enjoys today.
 It had been created as a market competitor to the Boss OD-1 OverDrive and would be discontinued in 1984 due to underperforming sales.
-So when the Super Tube Screamer was introduced in 1983, the designers didn’t think of it as a perfection of the Tube Screamer’s legacy, but a desperation move to continue selling analog pedals when most guitarists were becoming enamored with flashy new digital effects that were sure to become the future.
+So when the Super Tube Screamer was introduced in 1983, the designers didn’t think of it as an improvement of the Tube Screamer legend, but a desperate move to continue selling analog pedals when most guitarists were becoming enamored with flashy new digital effects that were sure to become the future.

 So the ST-9 was little more than a curiosity and didn’t make any major waves.
 This is why it’s not surprising that it was only made in very small quantities, and only sold in Europe between 1983 and 1984.
 (The pedal was also available inside Japan under the Maxon brand name, and even fewer of these exist.)